chef-training/workshops/Tomcat/README.md

 ## Objectives

-The goal is to transform the installation instructions into one or more Chef recipes that will install and initialize the application.
+The goal is to transform the installation instructions into one or more Chef recipes that will install and initialize the Tomcat application.

 After successfully completing this workshop, you will be able to: